GoodAlex223/rule_indicators/README.md

 - Fixed incorrect time for RTC.
 Incorrect time was a result of adjusting RTC with time of compiling of code.
 This is need to be done only once. https://forum.arduino.cc/t/why-my-rtc-module-is-not-keeping-time/1000098
 - Added different delays for different modes.
 To decrease load on arduino.
 Delay in 500 ms for distance mode and 1000ms for other modes
+- Added a module and mode that shows temperature.
+In any mode, the temperature should be read and checked.
+If the temperature is greater than 50 degrees Celsius, then it should pop up instead of all modes whenever.
+  - If the temperature is greater than 50 degrees Celsius, then you cannot switch modes until the temperature drops

 ## 10.02.24